aleleba/aleleba-vscode-dockerfile-configuration/readme.md

 ```
 The #!/bin/bash line at the top of the script tells the system that this script should be run with the Bash shell.

+#### Note on sudo privileges

+If the script name includes the word "sudo", the script will be run with root privileges.
+This is useful if your script needs to perform operations that require superuser privileges.

+For instance, if you have a script named `install_sudo_package.sh`, this script will be run with root privileges due to the inclusion of "sudo" in the file name.

+Please be aware of the security implications when running scripts with root privileges.
+Ensure that your script does not perform any unsafe or destructive operations when run with these privileges.

 ### 3. Run your Docker container
 When you start your Docker container, all .sh files in the /usr/bin/custom-scripts directory will be automatically executed in alphabetical order.
 The environment variables from the /etc/environment file will be loaded before each script is executed.